walking-octopus/cathode-tube/README.md

 $  clickable build --libs nodejs --arch armhf; clickable --arch armhf
 ```
 where `arch` is one of: `amd64`, `arm64` or `armhf`.
-The project uses bundled NodeJS, so you'd have to redownload each time you build for a different architecture.

 For more information on the several options see the Clickable [documentation](https://clickable-ut.dev/en/latest/index.html)